Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/eigen.md

 eigenvector.
 The amount by which their length is changed is called the eigenvalue (typically denoted with $\lambda$).
 Typically we think of the eigenvalues and eigenvectors as properties of the matrix $A$.
-You can also view at eigenvalues as the roots of a polynomial, which comes from the determinant.
+You can also view eigenvalues as the roots of a polynomial, which comes from the determinant.
 We have 2 unknowns to find: $x$ and $\lambda$:</p>

 $$
 Ax = \lambda x